petros-d/docs/docs/shared-responsibility-model.md

 id: 'shared-responsibility-model'
 ---

-Astronomer Cloud security and reliability of customer tasks is the highest priority.
-As an Astronomer Cloud customer, you benefit from a fully-managed data orchestration platform, that is built to meet the requirements of the most security-sensitive organizations.
+Astronomer's highest priority is the security and reliability of your tasks.
+As an Astronomer Cloud customer, you benefit from a fully-managed data orchestration platform that meets the requirements of the most security-sensitive organizations.

 Security is a shared responsibility between Astronomer and you (the customer), as described below.